chastlyregino/PhotoComp--Node-Express/docs/Auth.md

 - Authentication is required for all endpoints except registration and login
 - Email addresses must be properly formatted
 - Passwords must be at least 8 characters long
-- logoUrl must be a valid URL can perform this action.
-Please talk to your Admin for more information" `
+- New passwords must be different from current passwords when changing
+- Users can only delete their own accounts